My essays about healthy relationships with God, others, & yourself.

 He even paid me a nickel the other day to carry the laundry into the house because he did not want to do it.
 I explained to him that it is one of the small chores he is required to help with and therefore would have to pay me for his portion of the work.
 Amazingly he looked at me square on and asked, “How much?”
 I told him, “One nickel,” and he paused, thought awhile, and finally said “I want to pay you because I don’t want to do it.”

 Wow!
 This three-year-old is already learning to weigh pros and cons, to make decisions, to negotiate with others, and to wrestle with priorities regarding his time, money, work & leisure!
-He’s learning that “time is money” and about simple economics.

 I share this because if someone told me that this stuff would work on a 3-year-old I would never have believed it.
-But, he is the youngest of 3 so we included him in the [allowance] process because he was feeling SO left out.
+But, he is the youngest of 3 so we included him in the process because he was feeling SO left out.
 Now we know it is effective even at 3.

 I love this story because it vividly demonstrates how giving some measure of financial control even to the youngest of kids can serve to build their character.